Your Age Pension is means tested using both an income and assets test, with the lower result being the age pension you are entitled to.

 Diversify to include exposure to growth assets

-Another approach to boosting your pension in light of the Age Pension changes is to consider taking more risks with your investments by diversifying between both defensive and growth assets.
+Another approach to boosting your pension is to consider taking more risks with your investments by diversifying between both defensive and growth assets.

 If you expose your investments to growth assets, such as shares, they can produce higher returns over the longer term.
 Investments that have provided higher returns over the longer term have also tended to produce a wider range of returns.
 So while there is a higher chance of short-term losses, growth assets can also give you a better chance of achieving your long-term objectives.

-Why you should speak to a financial adviser
+Why you should speak to a financial planner

 While you’re seeking to enjoy a comfortable retirement lifestyle, it can be tricky to know exactly how the new thresholds might affect your financial position.

-That’s why it’s worth speaking to a financial adviser.
-By talking through your options and making any adjustments to your financial strategy to adapt to the new thresholds, your adviser can help you plan to still meet your retirement goals.
+That’s why it’s worth speaking to a financial planner.
+By talking through your options and making any adjustments to your financial strategy to adapt to the new thresholds, your financial planner can help you plan to still meet your retirement goals.